 Description of networks

 An undirected, binary graph (or network) G is a set of 3-tuples g = (vi, vj, eij) of vertices (or nodes) vi and vj and an edge (or connection) eij between them.
 The connection eij can assume values of {0,1}.This set is called adjacency list, wherein, conventionally, zero valued elements are omitted. .
 We assume no self-connection, i.e. eii = 0.
 The set of edges and vertices of G are represented by E and V, respectively.
 G can be graphically depicted by circles representing V connected by line segments representing E. The adjacency matrix M of G is a square matrix of the size |V| with elements eij.
 Since G is undirected, M is a symmetrical around the main diagonal.
-Among V, we may distinguish minority and majority subsets|Vminority|≪|Vmajority|Vminority+Vmajority=|V|.
-The edges amongst members of these subsets form subgraphs within G, henceforth called minority and majority partitions.
+Among V, we may distinguish minority and majority subsets such that |Vminority|≪|Vmajority| and Vminority+Vmajority=|V|.
+The edges amongst members of these subsets form subgraphs within G are henceforth called minority and majority partitions.
 A third subgraph comprises of all of V but only edges between minority and majority nodes.
 Such a subgraph is called interpartition.

 Dynamics on the graph